Want to adopt?

 There are different types of adoption that you might be considering:

-- Out-of-home care adoption - adopting a child in NSW from out-of-home care (including foster care)
+- Out-of-home care adoption - foster carers in NSW adopting the child in their care.

 - Intrafamily adoption - adopting a step-child or a child within your family.